 This quick advice should be followed by every user who is looking for the problem.
 It’s important because this problem might be caused by hardware disability resulting in your ports stops working.

 If you’re still getting the error you should quickly start exploring and solving your error.
-Below are the all possible ways which are useful to fix this problem.
+Below are the all possible ways which are used to fix this problem.

 Fix: Device Descriptor Request Failed

-Belo are the all solution which ill surely help you in fixing the USB not recognized error in Windows PC.
+Below are all solutions which will surely help you in fixing the USB not recognized error in Windows PC.
 Follow these steps accurately to solve your problem.
-Many manufacturer’s forums are also having threas and questions about thie proble.
-We found an qusstion about usb not recognized at HP laptop forum but users aren’t getting satisfying answer.
+Many manufacturer’s forums are also having threads and questions about the problem.
+But, there are many possible reason for this problem and hence we’ve shown five fixes to device descriptor request failed problem.

 Fix 1: Try Uninstalling and Updating USB Drivers